 We know exercise helps with anxiety, however, girls are often concerned with how they look and they can be put off sport by a fear of looking silly.
 Surfing is different.
 Ms Barter says, “What I see with surfing is that they don’t care.
 They aren’t worried about how they look or with bringing each other down.
 Instead, they are constantly laughing, smiling and pumping each other up.”

 For most of Ms Barter’s girls, surfing is a completely new skill set.
 It isn’t something they have done as a child or throughout school.
 It’s also really challenging.
-There are tides, current, and weather patterns to study.
+There are tides, currents, and weather patterns to study.
 They have to really focus.
 There is no time for thinking about exams or friendship problems.

 Physically the girls develop great core strength very quickly.
 Their fitness levels go up and that gives them extra confidence.
 They feel good in their bodies.